Open-UAS/Open-UAS.github.io/docs/Software/PX4.md

 Specifies a scale factor for the flaps.
 If set to 100% the flaps will move the ailerons to the their max travel when flaps are deployed, 50% will move them half of their travel.

 #### FW_LND_EARLYCFG
-When true, sets the flaps position during the final loiter loop of the landing sequence instead of on the final approach.
+When true, sets the flaps position during the final loiter loop of the automatic landing sequence instead of on the final approach.
 Typically set to true.

 #### FW_P_LIM_MAX and FW_P_LIM_MIN
 Specifies the min and max pitch angles the controller will command the vehicle to achieve.
-This is only in affect in autonomous modes, including altitude and position control flight mode.
+This is only in effect in autonomous modes, including altitude and position control flight mode.

 #### FW_R_LIM
 Specifies the max roll angle the controller will command the vehicle to achieve.
-This is only in affect in autonomous modes, including altitude and position control flight mode.
+This is only in effect in autonomous modes, including altitude and position control flight mode.

 #### LAUN_ALL_ON
 Turns on launch detection to launch the vehicle with a catapult launch or with a hand launch